OpenNews/srccon-power/participation.md

 permalink: /participation/index.html
 ---

 Everyone at SRCCON:POWER contributes to making it happen.
 Our [call for participation form](/participation/form) is now open with questions about attending, pitching a session, and applying for a scholarship.
-We'll send out invitations to participate by the end of April.

 # Participation at SRCCON